 FHFA experts provide reliable data, including all states, about activity in the U.S. mortgage market through its House Price Index, Refinance Report, Foreclosure Prevention Report, and Performance Report.

 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-The Housing and Economic Recovery Act of 2008 (HERA) requires the Federal Housing Finance Agency (FHFA) to submit reports to Congress annually on the guarantee fees charged by Fannie Mae and Freddie Mac (the Enterprises).
-HERA requires an analysis of fees by product type, risk class, and the volume of a lender’s business.
-The report must also analyze the costs of providing the guarantee and provide a comparison to the prior year.
-FHFA issued the first such report in 2009.
-This report covers guarantee fees charged in 2014.
+Section 1601 of the Housing and Economic Recovery Act of 2008 (HERA) requires the Federal Housing Finance Agency (FHFA) to conduct an ongoing study of the guarantee fees charged by Fannie Mae and Freddie Mac (the Enterprises) and to submit a report to Congress each year.
+The report is required to contain an analysis of the average guarantee fee and a breakdown by product type, risk class, and volume of a lender’s business.
+The report also must analyze the costs of providing the guarantee and provide a comparison to the prior year.
+FHFA issued the first single-family guarantee fee report in 2009.

 Related News Release